 Mailings Offer Unneeded Services

 Annual Business Services, a company operating out of Florida, has agreed to immediately stop sending Oregon businesses a mailing that offers an unnecessary annual minutes service.
-Customers can request a full refund of the $125 fee by calling 1-855-246-8622.
+Customers can request a full refund of the $125 fee by calling 1-855-246-8622 or by email.
 Additional information is available through the Oregon Department of Justice press release.

 Oregon corporations have reported receiving a questionable solicitation entitled "2014-Annual Minutes Form."

 This form can be easily mistaken for correspondence from the State of Oregon.
 Although corporations are required to maintain annual minutes, they are not required to file these with the Secretary of State Corporation Division.

 Although the company offering this so-called service is in another state, the solicitation lists a return address of 4676 Commercial St. SE, #437, Salem, OR 97302.
 The address has contributed to the mistaken belief that the mailing is an official correspondence.

 Despite its appearance, the Annual Records Solicitation Form (PDF) solicitation was not sent by the Secretary of State Corporation Division.
 It is neither authorized nor sanctioned in any way by the State of Oregon.